 In the 1990s, Nike was victim of many attacks by human right protectors.
 The Nike sweatshops, which are factories in which Nike products are made providing poor conditions to laborers in China, Mexico, Indonesia, and Vietnam.
 Famous film maker Michael Moore has exposed them in his documentaries.
 Child labor allegations as well as abusive conduct on behalf of supervisors have also been reported.

 Nike has launched a pair of campaigns to protect the environment.
 In fact, it was ranked on the third spot in the most climate friendly companies in the world by Clean Air Cool Planet, a UK environmental organization.
 Nike also has a Reuse program in which old Nike shoes are collected and recycled to make surfaces for basketball courts, etc.

-If you are looking for a reliable place to get personal loans look no further than Western Shamrock!
+If you are looking for a reliable Roofing Contractor Roanoke VA look no further than Cardinal Roofing and Gutters!